PanosK92/SpartanEngine/Documentation/CompilingFromSource/CompilingFromSource.md

 ![Screenshot](https://raw.githubusercontent.com/PanosK92/Directus3D/master/Documentation/CompilingFromSource/DLLs.png)

 ### Notes
 - We built everything in "Release" configuration as all of the statically linked dependencies have been pre-compiled in "Release" mode and are located at **"Directus3D\ThirdParty\mvsc141_x64\"**.
 The "Debug" version of them consists of libraries of a larger size, large enough that it can't be uploaded to the repository.

-Ideally, the projects of the dependencies could be part of the **"Directus"** solution but for the time being any dependencies have to be built by the user.
+- Ideally, the projects of the dependencies could be part of the **"Directus"** solution but for the time being any dependencies have to be built by the user.

+- Pre-compiled libraries are provided for convenience (because of the above bullet), however, don't rely on them.
+If you get any linking errors, it is advised that you download and compile the dependency.

-- Apart from including the project of each dependency into the **"Directus"** solution, scripts can be written which will automate whatever is possible.
+- All sorts of build scripts can be written in order to automate even more things.
 Feel free to contribute if you think you can help :-)